Lengths of closed geodesics on random surfaces of large genus: The length spectrum

 \begin{proof} The idea of the proof is that if a surface contains a set of curves $\Gamma=\{\gamma_1,\ldots,\gamma_k\}$ with self-intersections (either between multiple curves or in a single curve) of total length $L$, then it contains a multicurve of simple curves of length $\leq 2L$ (the boundary of a regular neighborhood of the given curves) that separates off a subsurface (the regular neighborhood).

-Our assumption on the sum $\sum_{i=1}^k b_i$ ensures that $\Gamma$ is not filling by Lemma \ref{lem_APP}.
-As such, the boundary of a regular neighborhood of $\Gamma$ must contain at least one non-trivial curve and hence really cuts the surface into two non-trivial pieces.
+We need to prove that this multicurve contains at least one non-trivial component and, in order to apply the arguments from Proposition \ref{prp_poissonbound1}, we need to have a bound on the complexity of the surface.

+First, let us prove that the Euler characteristic of this subsurface is bounded in terms of $b_1,\ldots,b_k$ and $r_1,\ldots,r_k$.
+To do this, we will first use Theorem \ref{thm_basmajian} and Lemma \ref{lem_basmajian} to show that the total number of intersections in our set of curves is bounded.

+It follows from Theorem \ref{thm_basmajian} that the total number of self-intersections is bounded in terms of $b_1,\ldots,b_k$.
+So, all that we need is a bound on the number intersections between distinct curves.
+This can be done in a very similar way to the proof of Theorem \ref{thm_basmajian}, using Lemma \ref{lem_basmajian}.
+Suppose $\gamma_1$ and $\gamma_2$ are closed geodesics of length $L_1$ and $L_2$ respectively and suppose that $L_1\leq L_2$.
+Set